Updated July 25, 2020.

 Never skip breakfast, especially on Molokai!
 Grab a breakfast sandwich or acai bowl and an Aloha Latte (double espresso, double macadamia nut syrup, and double dark chocolate sauce!), and either eat it there or take it with you to the airport if you’ll be flying to Kalaupapa.
 The service is super friendly, and the food was awesome!
 I recommend making it a big breakfast and possibly getting something else to-go, since you will only get a light lunch at Kalaupapa, and all the main food options are back in Kaunakakai!

-Read on: What to Eat on Molokai
+Read on: What to Eat on the Hawaiian Islands

 Morning: Arrive at MKK for Kalaupapa Flight and Tour (Book in Advance)